I've been meaning to get this Honey Balsamic Vinaigrette Recipe to you all for awhile now.

 Anyhow, this one is a real keeper.
 And it's a great homemade salad dressing for those with food allergies as well – no dairy and some substitutions that should make this work for anyone.

-If you haven’t already checked out my other homemade dressing, Moroccan Vinaigrette, then you really should check that one out as well.
-It’s wonderful and has been on our table for basically every meal for–well–I don’t know how long.
-It’s great.
+It's wonderful and has been on our table for basically every meal for–well–I don't know how long.
+It's just that great.

 I love having homemade seasonings and such on the table to dress up even the most